Reading time 2 minutes

 Different Types of “About” Content

 - Bio – Usually told as a third person narrative, the biography is the go-to choice for professionals who wish to establish their expertise in a certain area.
-The bio leans heavily toward chronicling the technical or functional competency of the site’s owner or the company’s key players.
+The bio leans heavily toward chronicling the technical or functional competence of the site’s owner or the company’s key players.
 Its aim is to establish trust based on these competencies.
 It focuses on providing specific brand-building information such as academic pedigree, professional experience, credentials and career achievements.
 It’s the “Why you should trust everything I say” page.
 I did a post on how to write an awesome bio.
 You can read that here.

 - About Me – The About Me section of a site is like “bio lite.”
 It is often written in the first person and reads more like a short story than a list of credentials.
 This page leans more toward chronicling the behavioral competencies of the site’s owner and aims to facilitate a connection with the audience through empathy.
 It can focus on the challenges the person has overcome, his or her values, job-related discoveries, and personal or professional goals.
 It’s the “I’ve been you” page.